Printed circuit boards

 Copper is extracted

-Using a conventional electrochemical process, we recover large sheets of pure copper from the solution.
+Using a conventional electrochemistry process, we recover large sheets of high purity copper from the solution.

 03

-To the remaining solution, we add Mint's patented natural biomass which binds to precious metal particles like a sponge.
+To the remaining mixture, we add Mint's proprietary naturally occurring biomass which binds to gold particles like a sponge.
 The material recovered is then further refined to produce commodity grade gold.

 04

-Metals are used to manufacture new technology.
-Once it reaches it's end of life again, circuit boards inside can be returned to our facility and reprocessed.
+These metals can be used to manufacture new technology.
+Once they reach end of life again, circuit boards inside can be returned to our facility and reprocessed.

 Why it's important